DoctorWhoof/tato/readme.md

 A minimalist **_immediate mode_**, **_no_std_** and **_no allocations_** layout library for rectangular elements (Frames), intended for games, embedded systems, and other constrained environments. **Matte does not perform any rendering**, it simply lays out nested rectangles (Frames) with margins and gaps between children.

 While easy to use, Matte's approach is very limited and can't create complex layouts!
-There are several key functions to work with:
+There are a few key functions to work with:
-- [Frame::push()] to push fixed size elements
+- [Frame::push_edge()] inserts a new frame by pushing any edge inwards by a certain amount
 - [Frame::push_size()] to add elements with specific dimensions (with automatic scaling)
-- [Frame::fill()] for proportional elements
+- [Frame::fill_edge()] like push_edge, but with a ratio of the parent rect for the length
-- [Frame::center()] and [Frame::center_fill()] for centered elements
+- [Frame::fill_size()] like push_size, but uses a ratio of the parent rect for w and h
-- [Frame::place()] for arbitrary positioning with automatic scaling
+- [Frame::place()] for arbitrary positioning

 All these functions can operate from any side (Left, Right, Top, and Bottom).
 Repeatedly adding from the same side is analogous to using a "Row" or "Column" in a more complex GUI library.